yt-project/yt/doc/source/faq/index.rst

    from yt.config import ytcfg; ytcfg["yt","serialize"] = "False"

 to the very top of your yt script.
+Turning off serialization is the default behavior in yt-3.0.

 .. _faq-log-level: